mtaaniweb/demo-site/README.md

 This is the official MtaaniWeb website.
-It is a single-file HTML site hosted on GitHub Pages, covering all pages including Home, About, Contact, Reviews, Terms and Conditions, and Privacy Policy.
+It is a single-file HTML site hosted on GitHub Pages, covering all pages including Home, About, Contact, Reviews, Blog, Terms and Conditions, and Privacy Policy.

 ## Services